everettvergara/Lissajous-Smiley/README.md

     int y = cy + radius * sin(angle_in_radians);
 ```

-In this demo of Lissajous Curves Application, we simply introduced the element of randomness as initial values and parameterized everything to give that "fly" effect.
+In Lissajous curves, we simply parameterized everything.
+We also introduced the element of randomness as initial values to give that "fly" effect.
 The overall output is amazingly beautiful.

 ```c++
     int x = cx + radius_x * cos(angle_in_radians_x);